 In this extract from I Can Run (Yellow Kite, £14.99), the debut book from Women's Health digital editor, Amy Lane, she details how food demons really took hold in adulthood – and how running and a mindset adjustment helped her to break free.

-At 20, after flunking my A-levels the first time around I decided to moved cities.
+At 20, after flunking my A-levels the first time around I decided to move cities.
 I'd recently gone through a bad breakup and felt somewhat lost.
 I thought I needed a fresh start.
 But, this big life change caused internal swell and disordered eating that had lurked in the back of my childhood came back with a vengeance and it wasn't long before, I was battling bulimia behind closed doors.

 My new surroundings stirred up big, deep, emotional issues and it caused my confidence to crumble: it started small, like a few Rice Krispies falling from the side of a crackle cake, but after one term at a new college, those small crumbs turned into big chunks and I fell apart.
 For the first time in my life I fell victim to the negative self- talk that I now know affects so many people.

 This critical commentary about how I looked followed me everywhere.
 I spent every waking moment hyper- aware of my appearance and what I could do to edit it.
 Before then, I’d barely contemplated that what you put into your body affects the way it looks and how it operates.

 I was late to puberty which meant I’d stayed quite small and slight through my teens.
 As such, I never had to deal with the awkward emergence of bouncy boobs replacing my childish chest.
 I ate chocolate- covered everything and it never showed.

 If you're dealing with disordered eating or an eating disorder, call the BEAT helpline: 0808 801 0677